Skip to main content

 • • Test with actual agent simulators, not just human review

-✗ DON'T
+DON'T

-• • Use agent attributes as a substitute for semantic HTML
+• • Use agent attributes as a substitute for semantic HTML — they are supplementary

-• • Change attribute conventions frequently—consistency is critical
+• • Change attribute conventions frequently — consistency is critical

 Agent Attribute Quick Reference